Copula sivickisi: Behaviour

 Copula sivickisi is nocturnal and hides during the day.
 There are adhesive pads on the top of the bell and it can secure itself with these to objects.
 On sinking to the seabed soon after dawn it spends a few minutes selecting a good location and preferentially chooses the underside of a coral, stone or blade of seagrass.
 It then folds its tentacles inside the bell and flattens itself, making it very difficult for humans to observe it in its natural environment.
 It reactivates soon after dusk and rises in the water column before starting feeding.
 Most jellyfish liberate sperm and eggs into the sea and fertilisation is a chancy business, but this jellyfish has been observed to have a more elaborate mating ritual.
 A male will grab a female by one tentacle and start to pull her around.
 The pair entwine and place their manubria close together.
 The male then passes a red spermatophore (bundle of sperm) to one of the female's tentacles which thrusts it into her manubrium.
 Females have been observed mating in this way with several different males, up to eight times in a two-hour period.
 Eggs inside the female's bell are fertilised by the sperm, and a mucous strand of embryos is produced and released into the sea some two or three days later.
 Here they develop into polyps, another stage in the complex life cycle of Cnidaria.

 Copula sivickisi has twenty-four eyes grouped on four stalked rhopalia situated on the rim of the bell.
 It is attracted to light and feeds on zooplankton including phosphorescent organisms.
 Its typical feeding mechanism is to rise to the surface and then sink through the water with its tentacles extended to catch prey.
 Typical prey items are copepods, hooded shrimps, zoea larvae and the bioluminescent dinoflagellate Noctiluca, all of which are present near the water surface at night.

+The medusae present an average maximum swimming speed of 4.9 cm per second, exceeding the speed of the currents near the surface of the shallow waters they were found in.
+A maximum of 12 cm per second was observed in short bursts.